 Brookline Bancorp in Focus

-Headquartered in Boston, Brookline Bancorp (BRKL) is a Finance stock that has seen a price change of 7.74% so far this year.
-Currently paying a dividend of $0.11 per share, the company has a dividend yield of 2.95%.
-In comparison, the Financial - Savings and Loan industry's yield is 2.28%, while the S&P 500's yield is 1.87%.
+Headquartered in Boston, Brookline Bancorp (BRKL) is a Finance stock that has seen a price change of -7.78% so far this year.
+The bank holding company is paying out a dividend of $0.12 per share at the moment, with a dividend yield of 3.03% compared to the Financial - Savings and Loan industry's yield of 2.43% and the S&P 500's yield of 1.77%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.44 is up 11.4% from last year.
-Brookline Bancorp has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 4.36%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Brookline's current payout ratio is 39%.
-This means it paid out 39% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.46 is up 4.5% from last year.
+Over the last 5 years, Brookline Bancorp has increased its dividend 3 times on a year-over-year basis for an average annual increase of 5.42%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Brookline's current payout ratio is 40%.
+This means it paid out 40% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for BRKL for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $1.16 per share, representing a year-over-year earnings growth rate of 8.41%.
+Looking at this fiscal year, BRKL expects solid earnings growth.
+The Zacks Consensus Estimate for 2020 is $1.20 per share, representing a year-over-year earnings growth rate of 9.09%.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 However, not all companies offer a quarterly payout.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, BRKL is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report